Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 *grumbles*

-Parents applaud and are glad you finally "grew out of it" or, like my mother said to me, "removed that thing in your face." hahaha.
+Parents applaud and are glad you finally “grew out of it” or, as my mother said to me, “removed that thing in your face.” hahaha.

 But, my little cygnets, NOBODY who was ever goth is EVER not goth truly, there will always be a little black cache deep in their hearts where the years of eyeliner ended up.